mkorthof/wsbkp/README.md

 To restore one of more files first run `wsbkp.sh -p` to power on the drive and `wsbkp.sh -m` to mount it.

+When done, "disconnect" the drive with `wsbkp.sh -u` to umount then `wsbkp.sh -o` to power it off.

 ## Configuration

 **1)** Get UUID of backup drive: